Rules

 The Pitcher

-The pitcher is allowed 8 warm-up pitches or 2 minutes before the start of the game, 5 pitches between innings, and 3 if he has to change balls due to an illegal or lost ball.
+In general, the pitcher is allowed 3 minutes before the start of his first inning to warm up and 90 seconds between innings.
 He receives no warmups if he decides to change balls on his own during an inning.
-Relief pitchers will get 8 warm-up pitches if they need them.
+Relief pitchers entering the game will get the same 3 minutes for warm-up pitches if they need them.

 • A pitcher must start his wind-up from the pitching rubber.
-The pitcher must have one foot touching the rubber when he releases the ball.
-If the ball is thrown in violation of this rule it will be ruled “no pitch”.
+The pitcher must have one foot over the rubber when he releases the ball.
+If the ball is thrown in violation of this rule, it will be ruled “no pitch."
 Repeated violations may result in the pitcher being removed from the game.

 • A pitcher entering the game must face 1 complete batter before being replaced.